EXECUTIVE SUMMARY AND RECOMMENDATIONS

 3. Establish a presidential commission to investigate the expulsions of the

-Muslim population from the Northern province in 1990 and address both
+Muslim population from the

 immediate needs and long-term legal, political and physical obstacles to an